Phosky71/PokemonHuntScripts/Gen1/Shiny Hunting/Readme.md

   - Autospecie_fishingbot.lua

-    This script will select and shiny hunt automatly the first pokemon specie found.
+    This script will select and shiny hunt automatically the first Pokemon specie found.

   - Fishbot.lua